EricMGS/ehr-migration-pipeline/README.md

 ## Using
 ### Creating S3 Bucket
-The S3 bucket should have the following directory structure:
+The S3 bucket must have the following directory structure:
 <pre>
 migrations
 ├── migration_{MIGRATION_ID}